 Starting a new hashtag and helping it grow requires more work than simply taking part in a larger conversation, enjoying a moment of popularity.

 While trending hashtags can’t be relied on for long-term engagement, they are great for seizing the moment and capitalizing on a brief but intensely popular topic.

 Using a hashtag at its peak will allow you to get your posts, and therefore your business, in front of more people.

-And, it’s true that using trending hashtags will give your posts more exposure.
+And, using trending hashtags will indeed give your posts more exposure.
 But, that exposure is less likely to be targeted to your ideal customer or audience.